This Day In Writing History

-The third and final novel in the trilogy, Edge of Eternity, is due for release later this year.
+The third and final novel in the trilogy, Edge of Eternity, was released in September of 2014.
 It covers the 1960s, 70s, and 80s - the tumultuous changing times and historical events such as the Cuban missile crisis, the Vietnam War, and the fall of the Soviet Union.

 Quote Of The Day